Anadarko is committed to applying proven technology to discover and develop new opportunities.

 Anadarko has an extensive collection of spar floating production facilities spanning the Gulf of Mexico.
 One of the major benefits of the floating spar facility is the ability to move it and drill additional wells under the spar.
 This allows for phased development of deepwater fields.
 View photos of our operated spars, in our Media Library.

 Horizontal drilling is a technology that is key in unlocking vast new oil and natural gas resources in the U.S. onshore.
-It is a method of drilling thousands of feet vertically then turning the drill bit to drill another several thousand feet horizontally along the resource-bearing zones.
+It is a method of drilling thousands of feet vertically then turning the drill bit to drill another several thousand feet horizontally along the subsurface resource-bearing rock formations.
 This practice allows for the wellbore to access a larger cross section of the targeted reservoir, increasing production rates.
 Horizontal drilling also significantly reduces the amount of surface space needed for production by enabling numerous wells to be drilled from a single pad.
-Doing so allows producers to consolidate gathering equipment, roads and pipelines, and reduces truck traffic and associated emissions.
+Doing so, enables producers to consolidate gathering equipment, roads and pipelines, and reduces truck traffic and associated emissions.

 Geographic Information Systems (GIS)

 Anadarko is tapping this commonly used tool for gathering spatial data about a region in uncommon ways.
 GIS provides us with a big-picture view of an area's roads and pipeline systems, terrain, populated areas and environmentally sensitive locations to better plan how we do business in a particular part of the world.
 By integrating operational and business data about an area with GIS-provided topography, population and environmental details, Anadarko can evaluate, plan and carry out new-venture opportunities with greater efficiency.
 Learn more about our iMAPs program.